Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Experiments

+\introparagraph{Synthetic data} Our synthetic data generator creates input with regular structure and tunable parameters.
+We generate relations $R_i(A_{i_1}, A_{i_2}, W_i), \, i \!\geq\!
+1$, where the columns $A_{i_1}, A_{i_2}$ are used for joins, while $W_i$ contains tuple weights.
+The join distribution is controlled by the sampling process of the values that populate the $A_{i_1}, A_{i_2}$ columns.
+For a \emph{Uniform} distribution, we draw integers from $[0, |\dom|)$ uniformly at random with replacement for a given value $|\dom|$, which defaults to $n / 10$.
+(This means that a tuple joins, in expectation, with $10$ others in a joining relation.)
+For a \emph{Gaussian} distribution, we round to integers the values drawn with a mean of $0$ and a given standard deviation, which defaults to $n / 10$.
+Tuple weights are real numbers uniformly drawn from $[0, 10000]$.

-\introparagraph{Real Data} We use two {real networks}.
-In Bitcoin OTC \cite{Bitcoin_dataset2,Bitcoin_dataset1}, edges have weights representing the degree of trust between users.
-Twitter \cite{Twitter_dataset} edges model followership among users.
+\introparagraph{Real Data} We use real-world networks where the output size of the joins typically exceeds the input size.
+In \Bitcoin~\cite{Bitcoin_dataset2,Bitcoin_dataset1}, edges have weights that represent the degree of trust between users. \Twitter~\cite{Twitter_dataset} models followership among users as edges.
 Edge weight is set to the sum of the PageRanks~\cite{brin98pagerank} of both endpoints.
-To control input size, we only retain edges between users whose IDs are below a given threshold. \Cref{tab:datasets} summarizes relevant statistics.
+To control input size, we retain edges between users whose IDs are below a certain threshold.
+We also use two smaller networks where computing the entire join output is feasible. \Friendship~\cite{Friendship_dataset,konect,konect:moody} is created from a student survey in which each participant indicated their best friends.
+In \Foodweb~\cite{Foodweb_dataset,konect,konect:foodweb}, an edge indicates that a taxon uses another taxon as food with a given trophic factor. \Cref{tab:datasets} summarizes relevant statistics.
 Note that the size of our relations $n$ is equal to the number of edges.